MethodsOfMachineLearning/probabilistic_line_search/README.md

 ``opt_interface``, which can be used to pass a ``feed_dict`` (if you are feeding data via placeholders).

-Overall, it's just four extra lines of code and reads
+Overall, it's just five extra lines of code and reads

 ```python
 from probls.tensorflow_interface.interface_sgd import ProbLSOptimizerSGDInterface